Thomas di Leva

-Anyway; the music: As I've said, it's principally middle-aged middle-of-the-road, sung by a man who still only appears to be in his thirties, but his and his band's professionalism are impossible to knock; arranged to perfection, played brilliantly, and obviously loved by all present.
+Anyway; the music: As I've said, it's principally middle-aged middle-of-the-road, sung by a man who still only appears to be in his thirties, but his and his band's professionalism are impossible to knock; arranged to perfection, played brilliantly and obviously loved by all present.
 The only track I find really hard to take is Sung Song Blue, which tips right over the edge into full-blown schmaltz, complete with guest vocals from Helen Reddy and Henry Winkler (The Fonz, for those of you too young to remember).
-Most of the Mellotron work is, as again I've said, emulating string parts, so there's much single-note work and few block chords.
-There are some flutes on The Last Picasso, echoing the studio version (above), but that's the only deviation until side 4.
-Jonathan Livingston Seagull is the album's oddity; 15 minutes, cut down from the original album-length piece, and is the only place the synth (probably a Moog) and the Mellotron choirs can be heard.
+Most of the Mellotron work is, as I've said, emulating string parts, so there's much single-note work and few block chords.
+There are some flutes on The Last Picasso, echoing the studio version (above), but that's the only deviation until side four.
+Jonathan Livingston Seagull is the album's oddity; fifteen minutes, cut down from the original album-length piece, the only place the synth (probably a Moog) and the Mellotron choirs can be heard.
 As a concept, it's never going to hold up against The Lamb Lies Down on Broadway or The Wall, but then, it isn't trying to.
-It's a feel-good, pseudo-religious death-and-resurrection piece, and seems to work well enough within those constraints.
-As with most of the other material on offer, it's loaded with 'Tron strings, which definitely enhance the piece, and the occasional flute part.
+It's a feel-good, pseudo-religious death-and-resurrection piece and seems to work well enough within those constraints.
+As with most of the other material on offer, it's loaded with Mellotron strings, which definitely enhance the piece, not to mention the occasional flute part.
 The choirs are also used here and there, along with the strings in Sanctus, which pretty much proves that a Mark V's being used (or, of course, two M400s...).